TJ Friedl Player Props: Reds vs. Diamondbacks

 TJ Friedl At The Plate

-- Friedl has 14 doubles, three triples, six home runs and 26 walks while hitting .286.
+- Friedl is batting .284 with 14 doubles, three triples, six home runs and 26 walks.

-- Among qualified hitters in baseball, his batting average ranks 21st, his on-base percentage ranks 31st, and he is 78th in the league in slugging.
+- Among the qualifying hitters in baseball, he ranks 22nd in batting average, 32nd in on-base percentage, and 83rd in slugging.

+- In 63.2% of his 76 games this season, Friedl has picked up at least one hit.
+He's also had 23 multi-hit games.

-- He has hit a long ball in 8.0% of his games in 2023, and 2% of his trips to the plate.
+- In 7.9% of his games this year, he has hit a home run, and 2% of his trips to the dish.

+- In 20 games this season (26.3%), Friedl has picked up an RBI, and in six of those games (7.9%) he had two or more.
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.